felixlinker/tamarin-workshop/ex3/OAuth.md

 * authenticate the client,
 * ensure that the authorization code was issued to the authenticated client,
 * verify that the authorization code is valid, and
-* ensure that the "redirect_uri" parameter is present if the "redirect_uri" parameter was included in the initial authorization request as described in Section [Authorization Request](#authorization-request), and if included ensure that their values are identical.

 #### Access Token Response